-Until the billing for services transitions to LTSSMaryland In WYs 1-2, FPS services, or those services whose claims are submitted using PCIS2, will continue to use rates based on the current rate methodology.
-The new rates for these services will not be adopted until DDA transitions to submitting claims using LTSSMaryland.
-Current rates will continue to be used for: Community Development Services (formerly Community Learning Services), Community Living Group Home Services (formerly Residential Habilitation), Day Habilitation, Employment Discovery & Customization, Personal Supports, and Supported Employment.
+Until the billing for services transitions to LTSSMaryland, FPS services, or those services whose claims are submitted using PCIS2, will continue to use rates based on the rate methodology.
+PCIS2 rates will continue to be used for: Community Development Services (formerly Community Learning Services), Day Habilitation, Employment Discovery & Customization, Personal Supports, Supported Employment, and Career Exploration.
 Employment Discovery & Customization and Supported Employment services will end when billing for Meaningful Day services transitions into LTSSMaryland.